Indiana mother sentenced to 115 years for poisoning oatmeal, strangling ex-boyfriend

 Investigators spoke with Robert Walker of Englewood, Ohio — another accused conspirator in the plot — who told detectives that Littlefield put fentanyl in Kelley’s miso soup in October 2020.
 Walker also told police it was Littlefield’s idea to put the fentanyl in Kelley’s oatmeal, which he ate on January 15, 2021, the last day anyone heard from Kelley.

-Court documents reveal a text conversation between Kelley and Littlefield that may have been his last.
+Court documents revealed a text conversation between Kelley and Littlefield that may have been his last.

 “What the actual f— are you talking about???”
 Littlefield responded.